Inside the Fascinating Life of a 398-Time Romance Novel Cover Model

 Yes, Jason Baca has been on 398 covers—and it's been a wild ride.

-Jason Baca on the cover of a book
+Jason Baca on various book covers

 (Image credit: Marie Claire)